eToro

 eToro Review 2023

 eToro specializes in social trading and investments.
 You can follow a trader or traders of your choice or choose to invest in any number of pre-determined portfolios.
 The firm is aiming more for investors than for short-term traders or scalpers.
 It offers an unusually wide range of stocks (around 3,000) from markets around the world, both in CFDs and cash.
 Trading in stocks and ETFs is free, while fees for trading FX and CFDs are slightly higher than the market average, although given the expected longer holding period this is probably not significant.
-You can only access eToro through its proprietary platform, which is available in both web and mobile form.
-It’s intuitive and relatively easy to use.
-The company has been in business for 15 years and has some serious regulation in the US, UK, Europe, and Australia, making it a safe choice.

 Note: clients in the US can only trade stocks, ETFs, and cryptos through eToro.